TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/npm-topolatencyetoelatency-troubleshoot-and-case-submission.md

 # Topology does not show any issue even though NPM shows path as unhealthy

 ## **Recommended steps**
-* Health and topology checks are repeated at differrent frequencies.
-Traceroute is calculated every 10 mins , whereas health status is updated every 3 minns for Performance Monitor and Express Route Monitor and at customt time for  Service Conenctivity Monitor.
-Hence there will be adiscrepency in the topology and health status.
-To know the closes topology state, use Log Analytics fields TimeProcessed field for health and TracerouteCompletedTime for topology.
+* Health and topology checks are repeated at different frequencies.
+Traceroute is calculated every 10 mins , whereas health status is updated every 3 mins for Performance Monitor and Express Route Monitor and at custom time set for  Service Connectivity Monitor.
+Hence there will be a differrence in the topology and health status.
+To know the closest topology state, use Log Analytics fields TimeProcessed field for health and TracerouteCompletedTime for topology.

 ## **Recommended documents**
 [Learn more about NPM agent](https://docs.microsoft.com/azure/azure-monitor/platform/agent-windows)<br>